Skip Page LinksWelcome to Washington State Courts

 Temporary Order (Relocating party)

-I am the relocating party.
-The other parent or another person with court-ordered time with the child filed an Objection.
-I want to ask the court for a temporary order permitting the relocation of the child pending the final hearing on the case.
+I intend to move with children.
+The other parent with a court order giving them a legal right to spend time with children filed an Objection.
+I want to ask the court for a temporary order permitting the move with children.
 What forms do I use?

 Form